-© Private At 22, Omar al-Sa'id is the youngest of ACPRA's members to be detained and sentenced.
+At 22, Omar al-Sa'id is the youngest of ACPRA's members to be detained and sentenced.
 He is married and has a two-year-old daughter.
 He took his university finals exam and graduated while in detention.

 He was initially sentenced to four years in prison and 300 lashes on 12 December 2013, but his sentence was overturned on appeal and he will be retried before the SCC.

-He is a prisoner of conscience imprisoned at Buraydah prison in al-Qassim.
-He has alleged ill-treatment there.
+He is a prisoner of conscience currently detained at Buraydah prison in al-Qassim, where he is reported to have been ill-treated.

 DR ABDULKAREEM AL-KHODER

-© Private Dr Abdulkareem Yousef al-Khoder is a 48-year-old human rights defender and a founding member of ACPRA.
+Dr Abdulkareem Yousef al-Khoder is a 48-year-old human rights defender and a founding member of ACPRA.
 He is a former professor of comparative jurisprudence in the Faculty of Islamic Jurisprudence at al-Qassim University, but he was dismissed from his job in October 2011, reportedly because of his activism.

 He has been banned from travelling outside Saudi Arabia since 2010.
 In 2013, he was sentenced to eight years in prison; however, an appeal court overturned his sentence and he now faces retrial before the SCC.
 Despite the judge's order to release him pending the outcome of his retrial, Dr Abdulkareem al-Khoder remains detained in prison.

-He is a prisoner of conscience detained at Buraydah prison in al-Qassim.
-He has alleged illtreatment there.
+He is a prisoner of conscience currently detained at Buraydah prison in al-Qassim, where he is reported to have been ill-treated.

 FOWZAN AL-HARBI

-© Private Fowzan al-Harbi, is a 36-year-old engineer employed at the King Abdulaziz City of Science and Technology, a married father of two children, human rights defender and founding member of ACPRA, is currently at liberty awaiting the outcome of his appeal against a seven-year prison sentence.
-He was arrested in December 2013 and sentenced to seven vears' imprisonment but released on 24 June 2014 after spending six months in prison and is now free pending the outcome of his appeal.
+Fowzan al-Harbi, is a 36-year-old engineer employed at the King Abdulaziz City of Science and Technology, a married father of two children, human rights defender and founding member of ACPRA, is currently at liberty awaiting the outcome of his appeal against a seven-year prison sentence.

+He was arrested in December 2013 and sentenced to seven years' imprisonment but released on 24 June 2014 after spending six months in prison and is now free pending the outcome of his appeal.
 His employer stopped paying Fowzan al-Harbi's salary shortly after his arrest in 2013 and he has not been permitted to return to his employment since his release in June 2014.

 If he is again detained, he will again become a prisoner of conscience.